Use RSS and Kindle to Read News

 RSS was so popular before Google Reader was killed.
 You can choose the sources by yourself instead of some black box recommendation algorithms.
 I talked about what’s wrong about the recommendation system in a previous post.
 RSS is also an open protocol, so you can choose whatever software you want without vendor lock-in.

 RSS is open and flexible, so people have various ways of using it.
-As a person who only wants to know important news and doesn’t want to lost in the overwhelming information, I subscribe to a few high quality sources.
+As a person who only wants to know important news and doesn’t want to get lost in the overwhelming information, I subscribe to a few high quality sources.
 Basically 1 or 2 sources for local news, global news, tech news and culture.
-That’s enough for 1~2 hour’s daily reading.
-For the news sources, they should be focus on facts instead of its own opinion, and should cover the whole story instead of partial fact.
-With limited sources, I can focus more on the whole article instead of a lot titles.
+That’s enough for 1~2 hours of daily reading.
+For the news sources, they should focus on facts instead of their own opinion, and should cover the whole story instead of partial facts.
+With limited sources, I can focus more on the whole article instead of a lot of titles.

-Many websites doesn’t provide full article RSS output.
-Some doesn’t even provide RSS at all.
+Many websites don’t provide full article RSS output.
+Some don’t even provide RSS at all.
 But as long as the content is available online, we can use tools to crawl and convert it to an RSS feed.
-There is a tool called RSSHub does exactly this.
+There is a tool called RSSHub that does exactly this.
 I also contributed some code to it.

 Use Calibre to Send RSS Feeds to Kindle